How to make an Italian cheese board: 7 steps to a perfect Italian cheese board. Learn how to make a Christmas cheese board with Italian specialties.

 For all of the above said, the starting point of my Christmas cheese board was grapes.

-• Then I added cheeses: it’s winter, so I skipped the fresh cheese and went for a soft one (tomino, a brie-like Piedmont cheese), a hard one (36 months aged parmesan) and a flavored one (truffle hard cheese).
+• Then I added cheeses: it’s winter, so I skipped the fresh cheese and went for a soft one (Tomino, a brie-like Piedmont cheese), a hard one (36 months aged parmesan) and a flavored one (truffle hard cheese).

-• On the sweet side, I added my homemade, Sicilian style lemon jam (another recipe from the Yellow Issue) and a persimmon jam.
+• On the sweet side, I added my homemade Sicilian-style lemon jam (another recipe from the Yellow Issue) and a persimmon jam.

-• On the savory side, I added taggiasche olives (my favorites).
+• On the savory side, I added Taggiasche olives (my favorites).

 • For the crunch, I opted for delicious pistachios.

-• Finally, a traditional crusty Italian bread was the perfect vehicle to create explosive bites of Italian goodness.
+• Finally, traditional crusty Italian bread was the perfect vehicle to create explosive bites of Italian goodness.

 If you are mouthwatering and ready to go for some groceries… don’t forget a good bottle of Prosecco!